CIS565-Fall-2022/Project2-Stream-Compaction/README.md

 In the **Performance Analysis** section below, all data is from the ***Not Power of 2 Array Size*** tests.
 This is because this is the most general test case for analyzing these algorithms, as most often an array will not fit neatly into the CUDA blocks.
 Additionally, there is negligable difference in the runtimes between the power of 2 and non-power of 2 tests.
+This can be seen in Figure XXX below:

 ![](images/figures/graph_pow2.png)
 *Figure XXX: Demonstrating runtime comparison between tests on arrays with power of 2 size and not.*